UPPMAX/programming_formalisms/docs/git/branches.md

 ### On GitHub

 - Let's view the branches on Github!
-- Go to _Insights_ in the top menu of the `planet-bjorn` repo and then go to _Network_ in side-bar
+- Go to _Insights_ in the top menu of the `XXX` repo and then go to _Network_ in side-bar
 - If we do this after the merging the branches do not show up.

 ## Merging

-- It turned out that our experiment with modularity was a good idea.
+- It turned out that our experiment with XX was a good idea.
 - Our goal now is to merge modularity into main.

 ![Isolated tracks](../img/git-collaborative.svg)